spacefito/sles12sp3davestack/README.md

 ```

 #### Clone devstack and patch
-(hopefully at some point this patches or similar ones have merges):
+Hopefully at some point this patch or similar one has merges: https://review.openstack.org/#/c/509682
-git fetch git://git.openstack.org/openstack-dev/devstack refs/changes/82/509682/3 && git checkout FETCH_HEAD

 ```
 sudo mkdir /opt/stack